 Each Sunday in Lent we remember one miracle Jesus performed.
 The Gospel of the Leper has parallels in all the synoptic Gospels’.
 However, these are more than just miracles, they are also life lessons.
-This is not the first time we have seen leprosy in the Scriptures.
+This is not the first time we see leprosy in the Scriptures.

-In Numbers 12:9-15, Miriam, had leprosy for seven days as a punishment for speaking against Moses.
-More importantly it links leprosy with sin and Numbers makes clear that leprosy represents the spiritual disease of sin.
+In Numbers 12:9-15, Miriam had leprosy for seven days as a punishment for speaking against Moses.
+Linking leprosy with punishment, Numbers makes clear that leprosy represents the spiritual disease of sin.

 “And the anger of the Lord was kindled against them, and he departed.